Chia-Network/chialisp-web/docs/puzzles/cats.md

 `(51 <doesn't matter> -113 <TAIL puzzle> <TAIL solution>)`, where:
   * `51` is the condition code for CREATE_COIN.
   * `<doesn't matter>` can be anything, for example 0.
 (This would normally be a puzzlehash.
 It is ignored in this case.)
-  * `-113` is the "magic" amount, which signals to cat.clvm that the TAIL must be run.
+  * `-113` is the "magic" amount, which signals to cat_v2.clvm that the TAIL must be run.
 We chose to make this number negative because negative coins are invalid, so this would never be confused for a valid coin spend.
 Otherwise, there was no special reason for using -113.

 The TAIL should check diligently for the following things:
   * Is the Extra Delta minting or retiring any coins, and if so, do I approve?